anquanscan/sec-tools/README.md

 [google.tld](https://github.com/Import-External-Sources/google.tld): This is the travisCI workhorse for google.tld on gitlab
 [Presentations-and-Papers](https://github.com/Tuanp703/Presentations-and-Papers): Governance, Risk and Compliance (GRC), Information Security, Blockchain Security, Blockchain Forensics
 [Wifi-Pineapple-Wardriving](https://github.com/ozzzozo/Wifi-Pineapple-Wardriving): Wardriving with iOS and Android for Wifi Pineapple
 [Secure-Scanner-Application](https://github.com/jerrinss5/Secure-Scanner-Application): Secure Scanner Application to scan C, C++, Python, Perl and PHP using Rats and Flawfinder
+[httpfy](https://github.com/devXprite/httpfy): A fast and powerful http toolkit that take a list of domains to find active domains and other information such as status-code, title, response-time , server, content-type and many other